 2.4.1.
 Description and Significance

-Healthy rivers and lakes abound with phytoplankton (microscopic plants) that photosynthesize and serve as the base of the food chain.
-Cyanobacteria (also called blue-green algae) are a group of phytoplankton that exists in healthy ecosystems.
+Phytoplankton (microscopic algae), including cyanobacteria (also called blue-green algae) photosynthesize and serve as the base of the food chain in lakes, rivers, streams, estuaries, and oceans.
 Some species thrive in salt water, some in fresh water, and some tolerate wide ranges of salinity.
-Under certain conditions of nutrients, light, salinity and flow, these organisms can propagate rapidly and result in very high concentrations of the algae, creating what is called a “bloom” (Figure 2.18).
-These blooms can have significant impacts on the local ecology of a river or lake.
+Under certain conditions of nutrients, light, salinity and flow, these organisms can propagate rapidly and result in very high concentrations of the algae, creating what is called a “bloom”, which can have significant impacts on the local ecology of a river or lake (Figure 2.18).

 Some cyanobacteria species produce toxins (cyanotoxins) that can reach high levels in a bloom, potentially creating public health problems and causing widespread deaths of fish and other aquatic organisms.
 These incidents are known as Harmful Algal Blooms (HABs).
-Cyanobacteria produce three broad classes of toxins known as hepatotoxins, neurotoxins, and dermatotoxins that affect the liver, nerves, and skin, respectively (Sivonen and Jones 1999; Williams, et al. 2007; Burns Jr 2008).
-In addition to toxic effects, general irritation can occur upon contact (Chorus, et al. 1999).
-Swimmers and anglers have complained of rashes after coming into contact with blooms (Steidinger, et al. 1973).
-The World Health Organization (WHO) has set a drinking water “provisional consumption” limit of 1 mg/L for one type of cyanotoxin, microcystin-LR, a toxin produced by several types of cyanobacteria, including Microcystis species (Chorus, et al. 1999), and the U.S. EPA has issued informal health advisory guidelines for 1.6 mg/L microcystin-LR in drinking water for school aged children and adults (EPA 2015a).
+Cyanobacteria produce three broad classes of toxins known as hepatotoxins, neurotoxins, and dermatotoxins that affect the liver, nerves, and skin, respectively (Sivonen and Jones 1999; Williams et al. 2007; Burns Jr 2008).
+In addition to toxic effects, general irritation can occur upon contact (Chorus and Bartram 1999).
+Swimmers and anglers have complained of rashes after coming into contact with blooms (Steidinger et al. 1973).
+The World Health Organization (WHO) has set a drinking water “provisional consumption” limit of 1 mg/L for one type of cyanotoxin, microcystin-LR, a toxin produced by several types of cyanobacteria, including Microcystis species (Chorus and Bartram 1999), and the U.S. EPA has issued informal health advisory guidelines for 1.6 mg/L microcystin-LR in drinking water for school aged children and adults (EPA 2015a).

 For recreational waters, the U.S. has no guidelines, but the EPA has recently drafted recommendations for microcystins at 4 ug/L (see section 2.4.5).
 The WHO considers 10-20 µg/L microcystin-LR to have a moderate probability of adverse health effects for a 132-pound adult that ingests 3.4 oz. contaminated water.
-A 30-pound child would need to ingest less than 1 ounce for the same risk (Chorus, et al. 1999).
+A 30-pound child would need to ingest less than 1 ounce for the same risk (Chorus and Bartram 1999).
 As cyanobacteria concentrations increase, so does the potential for people to ingest toxins at levels that can cause adverse effects.
 Scums produced by some species such as Microcystis and Anabaena are particularly hazardous.
-They contain high levels of toxin, so it is important for the public and their pets to avoid exposure to them (Chorus, et al. 1999).
-Four summary references on HAB by Steidinger, et al. 1999, Burns Jr 2008, Williams, et al. 2007, and Abbott, et al. 2009 are recommended reading on this subject.
+They contain high levels of toxin, so it is important for the public and their pets to avoid exposure to them (Chorus and Bartram 1999).
+Four summary references on HAB by Steidinger et al. 1999, Burns Jr 2008, Williams et al. 2007, and Abbott et al. 2009 are recommended reading on this subject.

 The question often arises about whether harmful algal blooms occurred historically and whether current blooms are a natural occurrence.
 Burns has this to say (Burns Jr 2008):